apache/spark/docs/mllib-ann.md

 ## Training

 We have chosen to implement the ANN with LBFGS as optimiser function.
-We compared it with Statistical Gradient Descent.
+We compared it with Stochastic Gradient Descent.
 LBGFS was much faster, but in accordance is also earlier with overfitting.

 Science has provided many different strategies to train an ANN.
 Hence it is important that the